Dilaton Effective Field Theory: Introduction

 It is easy to realize this possibility at the classical level, there being no better example than the Higgs potential of the standard model (SM) with its minimum at a vacuum expectation value (VEV) $v_W > 0$ of the Higgs field.
 The Higgs particle becomes lighter as the self--coupling strength is reduced with fixed $v_W$.
 In this limit, the explicit breaking of scale invariance by the Higgs mass becomes smaller, and the breaking dominantly spontaneous, due to the VEV $v_W$.
 The Higgs particle can then be viewed as an approximate dilaton at the classical level.

 The dilaton idea becomes more subtle at the quantum level.
 At either level, it makes sense only if the explicit breaking is relatively small, so that there is an approximate scale invariance (dilatation symmetry) to be broken spontaneously.
 In a quantum field theory, explicit breaking arises not only from the fixed dimensionful parameters in the Lagrangian, but also through the renormalization process.
-For example, the quantum corrections to the Higgs potential can lead to large contributions to the Higgs mass, requiring fine tuning to maintain its lightness and interpretation as a dilaton.
+For example, the quantum corrections to the Higgs potential can lead to large contributions to the Higgs mass, requiring fine tuning to maintain its lightness.
+Yet, its interpretation as a dilaton has striking implications for the standard model as well as its extensions~\cite{Goldberger:2008zz}.

 In a gauge theory like quantum chromodynamics (QCD), renormalization leads to a confinement scale $\Lambda$, explicitly breaking dilatation symmetry.
 Approximate scale invariance sets in only at higher energies, while the vacuum structure and composite-particle spectrum are determined at scales of order $\Lambda$ itself.
 There is no reason to expect the appearance of an approximate dilaton in the composite spectrum.
 On the other hand, as the number of light fermions in a gauge theory is increased, the running of the gauge coupling slows, and it has been speculated that an approximate dilatation symmetry can develop, to be broken spontaneously at scales relevant to bound-state formation~\cite{Leung:1985sn,Bardeen:1985sm,Yamawaki:1985zg}.
 This idea, suggesting the presence of an approximate dilaton, has been supported by recent lattice studies.
 Gauge theories in this class both confine and have near--conformal behavior.